pajanne/tiny-scripts/README.md

-# tiny-scripts
+# Tiny Scripts
-Collections of simple scripts and how-to
+A collection of simple scripts and how-to @ CRUK-CI